Interview Question: "Do You Have Any Questions for Me?"

-Your interview gives the hiring manager insight into your professional experience, qualifications and accomplishments, but it’s also a great time for you to learn more about the company and job.
-Focus on asking questions about topics that weren’t covered, or topics you would like to discuss in greater detail.
+Your interview gives the hiring manager insight into your professional experience, qualifications and accomplishments, but it's also a great time for you to learn more about the company and job.
+Focus on asking questions about topics that weren't covered or that you would like to discuss in greater detail.

 Asking questions shows your interest

 Asking thoughtful questions in your interview reaffirms your interest in the job.
-It also shows the hiring manager that you’ve thought seriously about what it would mean to be employed in this role at this company.
-With the right questions, you’ll be able to illustrate your knowledge of the company and industry, along with your drive to excel in the new position.
+It also shows the hiring manager that you've thought seriously about what it would mean to be employed in this role at this company.
+With the right questions, you'll be able to illustrate your knowledge of the company and industry and your drive to excel in the new position.

 It supports a memorable final impression

-Getting to the interview stage is already a sign that you’re a top candidate.
-With thoughtful questions, you can continue to stand out from other contenders and demonstrate that you’re a great fit for the role.
+Getting to the interview stage signifies that you're a top candidate.
+With thoughtful questions, you can continue to stand out from other contenders and demonstrate that you're a great fit for the role.

 The preparation process

 Because the hiring manager will cover a lot of information in the interview—and may unknowingly answer the questions you plan to ask—consider preparing up to 10 questions.
-You may want to write your questions down in a notebook or portfolio that you bring to the interview.
-Refer to this list when the interviewer asks, “Do you have any questions?” and select two or three questions that weren’t covered earlier in the interview.
-Choose questions that demonstrate you were engaged and listening, and ones that can help you learn more about the job.
+You may want to write your questions down in a notebook or portfolio you bring to the interview.
+Refer to this list when the interviewer asks, "Do you have any questions?" and select two or three questions not covered earlier in the interview.
+Choose questions that demonstrate you were engaged and listening and ones that can help you learn more about the job.

 Researching the company is an easy way to understand the company's history, mission and values.
 A great place to start is by browsing the company's website.
 You can also search the internet for recent news articles.
 Use the information you find to help shape your questions.
 Your initiative will be well-received because it proves you took the time to learn about the company and industry.

 Think of the interview as a conversation between yourself and the hiring manager.
-Practicing your questions in advance can make you more comfortable and give you a confidence boost the day of the interview.
-Spend time in a quiet place rehearsing your questions out loud, in front of a mirror or with a friend or family member.
+Practicing your questions in advance can make you more comfortable and boost your confidence on the day of the interview.
+Spend time rehearsing your questions out loud, in front of a mirror or with a friend or family member.

-What's the most important thing I could do within the first 90 days?
+•What's the most important thing I could do to help within the first 90 days of employment?

-What are some of the challenges people in this role encounter?
+•What are some of the challenges you've seen people in this role or on this team encounter?

 What does the career path for someone in this role look like?